-- 9. As set forth in more detail below, Defendant acquired and maintained monopoly power in the Relevant Output Market through a series of exclusionary acts, including (a) direct acquisitions of actual or potential rivals (who were forced to sell to the UFC because they found it impossible to compete profitably due to the UFC's anticompetitive scheme), as well as (b) a multifaceted scheme to impair and foreclose competition by leveraging the UFC's market dominance-including its tight-fisted control over the supply of Elite Professional MMA Fighters-to block actual or potential rivals from accessing inputs (such as, e.g., Elite Professional MMA Fighters, the best venues, and valuable sponsorships) necessary to compete successfully in the market for promoting live Elite Professional MMA bouts.
-The UFC has locked up the supply of Elite Professional MMA Fighters through, first, a series of acquisitions designed to remove competing rivals and would-be rivals and thereby championship titles from the marketplace by acquiring the contracts of Elite Professional MMA Fighters, shuttering the acquired promotions, and second, by, inter alia, forcing all UFC Fighters, if they want to engage in professional MMA fights at the elite level, to enter into contracts that bar them from working with would-be rival MMA Promotion companies all but indefinitely. - 10.
-Not content to control virtually all of the Elite Professional MMA Fighter services necessary for promoting a successful live MMA event, the UFC also forces major physical venues for MMA bouts to supply their services to the UFC exclusively.
-Further, under the scheme described herein, during the Class Period, the UFC has also required MMA sponsors to work exclusively with the UFC and UFC Fighters.
-Indeed, throughout most of the Class Period, the UFC refused to contract with any sponsor who agreed to work with an actual or potential rival MMA Promotion company or Fighter under contract with another MMA Promoter, whether an actual or potential rival, and prohibited these sponsors from appearing on UFC Fighters during UFC events.
-Through the scheme alleged herein, the UFC locked up: (i) all or virtually all Elite Professional MMA Fighters with substantial national or regional notoriety; (ii) the vast majority of major sponsors; and (iii) key physical and television venues.
-Without access to, or the ability to compete for access to, the Elite Professional MMA Fighters, would-be UFC rivals cannot hope to attract enough viewers (either live or via Internet, television or Pay-Per-View broadcast) to make their promotions significantly profitable.
-Without access to key sponsors, venues, or major television distribution outlets, would be rivals cannot put together sufficiently attractive events either to attract Elite Professional MMA Fighters to work with them or to gain the kind of audience that could challenge the UFC's dominance.
+- 8. As set forth in more detail below, the UFC acquired and maintained monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market through a series of exclusionary acts, including (a) direct acquisitions of actual or potential rivals (who were forced to sell to the UFC because they found it impossible to compete profitably due to the UFC's anticompetitive scheme), as well as (b) a multifaceted scheme to impair and foreclose competition by leveraging the UFC's market dominance-including its tight-fisted control over the supply of Professional MMA Fighters-to block actual or potential rivals from accessing inputs (such as, e.g., Professional MMA Fighters) necessary to compete successfully in the market for promoting live Professional MMA bouts and the market for Professional MMA Fighter Services.
+The UFC has locked up the supply of Professional MMA Fighters through, first, a series of acquisitions designed to remove competing rivals and would-be rivals and thereby championship titles from the marketplace by acquiring the contracts of Professional MMA Fighters and shuttering the acquired promotions; and second, by, inter alia, forcing all UFC Fighters to enter into long-term exclusive contracts that bar them from working with would-be rival MMA Promotion companies all but indefinitely. - 9.
+Through the scheme alleged herein, the UFC locked up all or virtually all Professional MMA Fighters with substantial national or regional notoriety or rank to long-term exclusive deals.
+Without access to, or the ability to compete for access to, an available pool of top-flight or top-ranked Professional MMA Fighters, would-be UFC rivals cannot hope to attract enough viewers (either live or via Internet, television or Pay-Per-View broadcast) to make their promotions significantly profitable such that they could possibly challenge the UFC's dominance in the Relevant Markets. - 10.
+The UFC denied actual and potential rivals the necessary inputs to run effective professional MMA Promotion companies, raising rivals' costs, and making it impossible for them to compete effectively.
+As a result of the UFC's exclusionary scheme, multiple actual or potential rivals were forced to sell to the UFC, exit the market entirely, or be relegated to "feeder league" status, effectively serving as a proving ground for potential future UFC fighters.

-- 11. The UFC denied actual and potential rivals necessary inputs to run effective professional MMA Promotion companies, raising their costs and making it impossible for them to compete effectively.
-As a result of the UFC's exclusionary scheme, multiple actual or potential rivals were forced to sell to the UFC or exit the market entirely. - 12.
-The UFC has publicly touted its success in using the scheme alleged in this Complaint to squash its competition.
-For example, in November 2008, UFC President Dana White uploaded a prebout video blog to YouTube in which he held up the following mock tombstone prominently displaying the letters "RIP" as well as the logos and "dates of death" of the those MMA Promoters- International Fight League ("IFL"), Elite Xtreme Combat ("EliteXC"), and Affliction Entertainment ("Affliction").
+11. The UFC has publicly touted its success in using the scheme alleged in this Complaint to squash its competition.
+For example, in November 2008, UFC President Dana White uploaded a pre-bout video blog to YouTube in which he held up the following mock tombstone prominently displaying the letters "RIP" as well as the logos and "dates of death" of would-be rival MMA Promoters- International

 Each promotion had been or would soon be put out of business by the UFC's anticompetitive conduct.